James-M-Boyette/Vue_3_NetNinja/NOTES.md

 - `src`: contains any source files that will be compressed, converted etc (say, if you were developing your app in Typescript and needed vanilla JS for production)
 - `src` > `assets`: contains any images, .css files etc (note: you don't _have_ to store these things here, but it makes for a nice, tidy project)
 - `src` > `components`: contains any 'child' components your app may use
+  > Note: It's a good practice to name your components with an innitial Capital letter (Footer.vue vs footer.vue) so that you avoid conflicts in your template with vanilla HTML elements (if you had a footer.vue, then you'd get a conflict error when using it in a given component's template, bc it wouldn't know whether to use _your_ 'footer' component or the _vanilla_ HTML 'footer' element)
 - `src` > `App.vue`: This is the **root** Vue component - while it _can_ hold all of the methods, data etc our original, single-component `... createApp({...})` contained, a robust Vue app is much more modularized through the use of "child componenets"
   > Given that Vue uses a 'nested component' approach to single-page generation, it is important to know that the entire map of all components (parent & child) is known as the _Component Tree_
 - `src` > `main.js`: The JS file that kickstarts the app, using the `createApp(App).mount('#app')` method (imported from our Vue Node library) instead of `const introApp = Vue.createApp({})` ...